-Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Canoe quarry Assessed by: Tony Baker Date 31/12/2022 Reassessed by In 12 months from the above date Supporting policies Generic NOP

-Normal Ope erating Procedures summarised from Risk assessment Experience Training and Qualifications BF Quarrysteering Instructor - able to lead a group of 8 (or up to 16 with a Quarrysteering trained member of staff / quarry swim instructor) BF Quarrysteering competent trained member of staff - Able to support the delivery of a group of 8-16 alongside a BF Quarrysteering instructor Quarry swimming - able to run a session including jumps classed as shallow water entry as per the ratios below.
-This award is issued for staff not wishing to use the deep water entry jumps Update every 3 years Extensive and recent Coasteering experience can be sufficient with BFA Ratios: induction with TL / CM.
-1:8 ( maximum group size of 16 people) 2:16 -this can include an competent assistant RC- 1:12 Safety factors Group briefing - see LP Visual check of rocks and quarry falls looking for signs of instability Shallow water jumps in all areas except the 3 platforms on the back wall Warm up in shallows, assess swim ability Shallow water jumps practiced and competence gathered before moving to deep water entry jumps If water drops below the bottom yellow marker see advice from CM/DM PPE fitted and checked before going onto water Medical conditions checked - back injuries, epilepsy, asthma and heart conditions are of particular importance to be aware of.
+Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Canoe quarry Assessed by: Tony Baker Date 5/1/24 Reassessed by In 12 months from the above date Supporting pol Normal Ope ating Procedures summarised from Risk assessment Experience BF Quarrysteering Instructor - able to lead a group of 8 Training and BF Quarrysteering trained member of staff - Able to support the delivery of a Qualifications group of 8-16 alongside a BF Quarrysteering instructor Quarry swimming - able to run a session including jumps classed as shallow water entry as per the ratios below.
+This award is issued for staff not wishing to use the deep water entry jumps retraining every 3 years with swim test Extensive and recent Coasteering experience can be sufficient with BFA induction with TL / CM.
+Competent Competent assist - not counted in ratios and must be water confident, have assist and experienced a session and be competent at jumping. trained staff Staff training but not assessed - can extend the ratios, see below Ratios: 1:8 ( maximum group size of 16 people) 2:16 -this can include a trained member of staff RC- 1:12 Safety factors Group briefing - see LP Visual check of rocks and quarry falls looking for signs of instability Shallow water jumps in all areas except the 3 platforms on the back wall Warm up in shallows, assess swim ability Shallow water jumps practiced and competence gathered before moving to deep water entry jumps If water drops below the bottom yellow marker see advice from CM/DM PPE fitted and checked before going onto water Medical conditions checked - back injuries, epilepsy, asthma and heart Operational conditions are of particular importance to be aware of.
 Operational Factors CLAP applied throughout activity Rafted canoes and kayaks can be used during the activity.
+NOP specific to the Rafted canoes and kayaks can be used during the activity.
 NOP specific to the craft need following and impact areas need to kept clear at all times and well managed.
-Accessible Factors Floating objects can be use to add swimming Rafted canoes can be used as a mobile base of operations Swim line can be set up using the waist mounted throw line to add people getting round the quarry EAP See EAP at the start of this document Group briefed on how to contact help should the instructor become injured
+Accessible Floating objects can be use to add swimming Factors Rafted canoes can be used as a mobile base of operations Swim line can be set up using the waist mounted throw line to add people getting round the quarry EAP See EAP at the start of this document Group briefed on how to contact help should the instructor become injured Group briefed of how to contact help should the instructor become injured

 Equipment and Venue

-Safety FAK, Radio (can be left on the side), whistle, allen key equipment Waist mounted throw line • In cold conditions, blankets, shelters, clothes and warm drink to be taken to site Kit for Shoes / wetsuit boots to be worn Participants Wetsuits, PFD, helmet Set up notes Visually inspect equipment before issue
+Safety • FAK, Radio (can be left on the side), whistle, allen key

+equipment Waist mounted throw line

+In cold conditions, blankets, shelters, clothes and warm drink to be taken to site

+Kit for Shoes / wetsuit boots to be worn

+Participants Wetsuits, PFD, helmet

+Set up notes Visually inspect equipment before issue